 1. Can Lupus Patients Have a Successful Pregnancy?

 Yes, it is possible for you to have a successful pregnancy.
 However, it is very important that you learn about when you should get pregnant and also what probable risks you may face during your pregnancy.

-While lupus cannot be prevented, there are methods such as lifestyle changes in your lifestyle that can keep it under control.
+While lupus cannot be prevented, you can incorporate changes in your lifestyle to keep it under control.